Jiakui/awesome-bert/README.md

 #  This repository is to collect BERT related resources.

+AD:  a repository for graph convolutional network at https://github.com/Jiakui/awesome-gcn (resources for graph convolutional networks  （图卷积神经网络相关资源）).

 # Papers:

 1. [arXiv:1810.04805](https://arxiv.org/abs/1810.04805), BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding